-In a In 1868, just under forty years after the establishment of Indianapolis, two murders were committed that put the name of the city on the lips of the national populace.
-The trials that took place captivated Hoosiers attention for over a year.
+In 1868, just under forty years after the establishment of Indianapolis, two murders were committed at Cold Spring that put the name of the city on the lips of the national populace.
+The ensuing trials captivated Hoosiers’ attention for over a year.
 Benjamin Harrison was the prosecuting attorney and was determined to find the central figure around which the incident revolved guilty of the crimes.
 That central figure was a woman named Nancy Clem.
-Hundreds of people testified for and against Mrs. Clem with vastly discrepant descriptions of her whereabouts on the day of the murder.
+Hundreds of people testified for and against Mrs. Clem with vastly different descriptions of her whereabouts on the day of the murder.
 She never testified.
 After four trials, two with convictions that were overturned, two with hung juries, Mrs. Clem was set free.
 The murders remain unsolved to this day.

 Share the life stories, arts and culture of your 23rd President

 Renew your membership with us.

 Between October 30 and December 13, our elevator will be out of service as we improve accessibility at the Presidential Site.
 We are sorry for any inconvenience this may cause.

 Thank you for being an important part of the Presidential Site and sharing a legacy in action!